 Turtles being one of the oldest surviving creatures have developed a wider variety of species.
 These species make various sounds.
 However, the sound variation mostly comes from the different conditions and moods of the turtle.

 Chances are high for turtle owners that they have heard their turtle hissing at some point in the captivity period.
-It is common sense turtle hisses whenever they feel stretched and anxious.
-The sound has a close similarity to that of snake hissing.
+It is common sense turtles hisses whenever they feel stretched and anxious.
+The sound has a close similarity to that of a snake hissing.

 There are even some turtles that can sing a song.
 The most famous example of a singer turtle is probably the snapping turtle at Lowry Park Zoo.